shujutech/StORM/README.md

 - Persistence (when a Java POJO class is persisted, StORMi will handle all the underlying intricancies)
 - Deletion (when deleting a class, StORMi can also delete its related class when configured to do so)
 - Updating (like Persistence and Deletion, many complex class relationship is being manage by StORMi)

+# Quick Start

+# Contact Us

+For any further support, please contact me at shujutech@gmail.com